yohasebe/openai-chat-api-workflow/README.md

 #### <span><img src='./icons/emoji-smile.png' style='height:2em;'/></span> Summarize for a 2nd Grader

-Translates difficult text into simpler concepts.
+Translates complex text into more straightforward concepts.
 See OpenAI's [description](https://beta.openai.com/examples/default-summarize) for this example.

 #### <span><img src='./icons/key.png' style='height:2em;'/></span> Keywords

 Extract keywords from a block of text.
-At a lower temperature it picks keywords from the text.
 See OpenAI's [description](https://beta.openai.com/examples/default-keywords) for this example.

 ## Check API Usage

-You can check how many tokens you have used so far in the current billing period on OpenAI Usage Page.
-Type in the keyword `openai-usage`.
+You can check how many tokens you have used in the current billing period on OpenAI Usage Page--type in the keyword `openai-usage`.
 See also OpenAI's [Pricing](https://openai.com/api/pricing/) page.

 ## Configuration